wp-plugins/admin-page-framework/readme.txt

 Check out [the issues](https://github.com/michaeluno/admin-page-framework/issues?labels=enhancement&page=1&state=open) on GitHub labeled *enhancement*.

 == Changelog ==

+= 3.0.1.3 =
+* Fixed a bug that custom columns could not be updated properly in the taxonomy definition page (edit-tags.php).
+* Added `class_exists()` checks for sample custom field type classes for the demo plugin.

 = 3.0.1.2 - 03/04/2014 =
 * Fixed a bug that repeatable field buttons did not add/remove when a section is repeated with a new ID due to non-assigned options.